 A partner in a law firm is alleged to have promised that a year-end bonus to a new associate would be prorated if the associate left the firm before year's end.

-The buyer of computer modems alleges an oral promise that the modems would be wrapped in static-resistant plastic.
+The buyer of computer storage drives alleges an oral promise that the drives would be wrapped in static-resistant plastic.

 Interpretation - Language

 Performance Standards - Express Conditions and Crystal/Mud Analysis